abhishekarya1/Hash-Define-myNotes/content/java/generics.md

 [Reference](http://www.angelikalanger.com/GenericsFAQ/FAQSections/TypeParameters.html#Why%20is%20there%20no%20lower%20bound%20for%20type%20parameters?:~:text=Again%2C%20the%20lower%20bound%20would%20have%20the%20same%20effect%20as%20%22no%20bound%22)

 ## Bounding with Wildcards
 Often used with collections.
-Method level only, no class level bounding ([see below](#some-pitfalls-in-usage)).
+Method argument level only, no class level bounding ([see below](#some-pitfalls-in-usage)).

-**Wildcards are checked and enforced at runtime unlike formal type params which are resolved during compile-time (type erasure).** This allows stuff like [PECS](#immutability-with-wildcards-pecs-rule).
+**Wildcards are checked and enforced at runtime unlike bounded type params which are resolved during compile-time (type erasure)**.
+Wildcards decide what types can be accepted as method parameter and not define an actual type `T`.
+This allows stuff like [PECS](#immutability-with-wildcards-pecs-rule).
 ```java
 <?>               // unbounded
 <? extends Class> // only those types which are subclasses of Class (upper bound) or Class itself